msoe-sisyphus-sd/msoe-sis-wiki/Knowledge-Acquisitions/Pis-and-Lights-and-Sound-Oh-My!.md

             pass
 ````

 For reasons unsolved, however, the Outputstream always reported an empty `outdata` to the callback function.
+As such no direct audio output stream reading was possible.

 ### Code
 The machine learning attempt is located [here](https://gitlab.com/msoe.edu/sdl/sd21/sisyphus/sound-output-to-color-spike).